Sports Sciences (Bachelor of Arts, B.A.)

 | V 6 | Current Issues in Sports Science | 10 CP |

-The general elective modules (10 CP) can be chosen from the accordant module catalogues of other subjects or central institutions (see: hu.berlin/agnes).
+Modules totaling 10 CP can be freely chosen from the designated module catalogues of other subjects or central institutions.

 Special features